cyclus/cycamore/README.rst

 ###################################################

-Additional modules for the Cyclus nuclear fuel cycle simulator from the University of Wisconsin - Madison are intended to be support innovative fuel cycle simulations with the Cyclus fuel cycle simulator.
+Additional modules for the Cyclus nuclear fuel cycle simulator from the University of Wisconsin - Madison are intended to support innovative fuel cycle simulations with the Cyclus fuel cycle simulator.

 Cycamore requires Cyclus.
 If you haven't yet installed Cyclus please check out